MDP in Human-Technology Interaction

 Applicants with an unfinished Bachelor's degree

 The Bachelor's degree or equivalent must be completed well before the programme begins.
-If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2017.
+If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2018 (to be confirmed).
 A successful applicant will, in this case, first receive a notification on conditional acceptance and later an official letter of acceptance once the attested copy of the degree certificate has reached the University.

 Applicants must submit evidence on a good command of English for academic purposes.
 There are two ways of indicating English language proficiency: language tests and previous studies.